 from are lifting you instantly and helping you to roll.
 You’re using less energy to change positions, which means you wake less to change positions,”

 says Morrison.
 The net result?
 You wake up with more energy in the morning because you expended less throughout the night.

 According to Morrison, there have been many stages of coil development over the last century, with each stage refining the last one while leaving something

 behind.
 The thinking behind the new coil in the Elevate mattress took all of the learnings from previous coil construction, but re-thought the entire

 premise of what a coil could do and harmonised that into one design.
-It’s like taking a Formula1 car, stripping it back to its engine, then making
+It’s like taking the best features and technology from all the cars in history,

 “What’s hard to articulate and what I really love about it is that we’re actually doing this – right here in Australia.
 We’re not relying on labs in the US or Europe.
 We’re not buying container loads of compressed spring units from a low-cost country, unwrapping them, building final products and calling that “Australian made”.
-We’re developing global IP, delivering world-class manufacturing know-how, inventing new springs and machine parts and using cutting-edge technology to produce revolutionary products in a typically staid category.
-To get a global patent is surreal – it means we’re leading the world in the development.
+We’re developing technology that the world has never seen, delivering world-class manufacturing know-how, inventing new springs and machine parts and using cutting-edge technology to produce revolutionary products in a typically staid category.
+To get international patents is surreal – it means we’re leading the world in the development.
 That’s a first we’re all proud of.